 Spitalfields Farm and the local community

-Rather than being a tourist attraction, Spitalfields farm is all about the connection with the local community.
+Rather than being a tourist attraction, Spitalfields Farm is all about the connection with the local community.
 Volunteers are helping staff organise a wide range of activities such as gardening, growing food, farm maintenance as well as support during special events.
 The Youth Volunteer group for children 13-18 is probably the most popular, with sessions running every Sunday.

 Focus on animal care and welfare